 The REPAIR Internship is a structured program designed to help individuals transition into the mental health field and nonprofit workforce while building life skills and professional experience.
 It provides hands-on learning, mentorship, and personal development opportunities.

 The internship can runs for 3-9 months, depending on the participant's goals.
-The most typical internship experience includes 120 hours over a 16 week semester, earning 3 undergraduate academic semester credits.
+The most typical internship experience includes 120 or 150 hours over a 16 week semester, earning 3 undergraduate academic semester credits.

 Interns gain experience in stress management, teamwork, communication, problem-solving, and job readiness to help them succeed in nonprofit or mental health fields.
 Other skills such as grant writing or client intake vary depending on the team project assignment.